anderskm/gputil/README.md

   * `maxLoad` - Maximum current relative load for a GPU to be considered available.
 GPUs with a load larger than `maxLoad` is not returned. (**default = 0.5**)
   * `maxMemory` - Maximum current relative memory usage for a GPU to be considered available.
 GPUs with a current memory usage larger than `maxMemory` is not returned. (**default = 0.5**)
 * Outputs
   * GPUavailability - binary list indicating if `GPUs` are available or not.
 A GPU is considered available, if the current load and memory usage is less than `maxLoad` and `maxMemory`, respectively.
-The order and limit are fixed to `'first'` and `1`, respectively.

 See [demo_GPUstats.py](https://github.com/anderskm/gpustats/blob/master/demo_GPUstats.py) for examples and more details.